shadowga/website/_docs/1/b-legislation.md

 You may not appeal a temporary ban if you have been banned for the same reason over two times in a row.
 If your ban message does not state that the ban was temporary, you may be suspended.
 You cannot appeal a suspension.
 Use the form [here](https://shadowga.typeform.com/to/fE4jeV).

-## Reporting
-To call the attention of an administrator, you can use the `/report <player> <reason>` command.
-If there aren't any admins on or the in-game feature just isn't cutting it, you can still help out.
-We provide online reporting for when you need something more powerful.

-### Filing a report
-Online reports will ask the name of whoever's in question, what they did, and why you think they did it.
-Reporting helps administrators improve their activity and effectively handle the situation.
-Here's what we need for a good report:

-* The member or admin must be clearly violating our forum or server conduct policy.
-* Any offense the member made must be worthy of a report (remember, an administrator has to read it and deal with it themselves).
-* Reasoning behind the member's actions if possible and how it affects you.
-* A clear account of what happened.
-* Willingness to speak with an administrator to further explain yourself if needed.
-* Assurance that (in your mind) you think your report is accurate.

-You can file a report through the form [here](https://shadowga.typeform.com/to/On3kVf).
-It'll be read and we'll assign someone to deal with the problem.
-Responding to these reports may take a while but it's important that the issue is taken care of.
-If you've filed a report over three days ago and nothing's been done, let us know.

-### Reporting admins
-We also manage our admin team, so if an administrator has been abusing you can report them as well.
-Admin reports can be filed through the same form mentioned above, but make sure to note that you're filing an admin report.

-Submitted reports will be taken into the hands of our Executives to properly assess the issue.
-If you're reporting an Executive, please directly contact the server owner instead.
-Falsely reporting an admin is a punishable offense.